Overview of Asian Eyelid Surgery

 For many patients from East Asian or South East Asian communities, the upper eyelid does not have the crease commonly found in non-Asian people that divides the lid into two parts.
 This is a natural trait of many Asian eyes that is referred to as a ‘Single Eyelid’ or ‘Monolid’.

-With the eyelid folds created, the eyes become wider, altering the overall aesthetic appearance of the face.
-The eyes appear more open and less tired, and it is easier to apply cosmetics like eyeshadow and eyeliner.
-The plastic surgery team at Asian Plastic Surgery have extensive experience providing these results to Asian patients in the Sydney area.
+With the eyelid folds created, the eyes may appear wider, altering the overall aesthetic appearance of the face.
+The plastic surgery team at Asian Plastic Surgery have extensive experience working with Asian patients in the Sydney area.

-Read on to learn more about this transformative procedure, and to discover why growing numbers of patients are choosing Asian eyelid surgery and the great results that come with it.
+Read on to learn more about this procedure, and to discover why growing numbers of patients are choosing Asian eyelid surgery.

 Benefits of Asian Eyelid Surgery

-An Asian Plastic Surgery surgeon will assess these factors and your desired outcomes during a consultation before the operation.
+An Asian Plastic Surgery surgeon will assess these factors during a consultation before the operation.
 In addition to their surgical experience and expertise, our plastic surgeons boast an in-depth understanding of Asian facial anatomy and aesthetic preferences.
 Their goal when performing Asian blepharoplasty is to enhance the eyes while preserving each patient’s distinctive facial aesthetic and natural beauty.

 What to Expect From Eyelid Surgery

 The consultation is a critical part of the Asian eyelid surgery procedure.
-During this phase, your surgeon will get to know your personal motivations for the surgery and the goals you hope to achieve.
+During this phase, your surgeon will get to know your personal motivations for the surgery.
 You will have the opportunity to ask any questions you have about the surgery in a safe and friendly environment.
 After the consultation, your surgical team will set a surgery date that suits you.
 You will be informed of what to expect and any preparations you must make.

 Blepharoplasty for Asian eyes can be performed with either the non-incisional “suture technique” or the incisional “open technique” depending on the patient’s circumstances and preferences.
 During surgery, the upper eyelid skin is lifted to create an eyelid fold known as a supratarsal crease.
-The degree to which the skin is elevated will depend on the natural shape of your eye and your personal desired outcomes.
-An anchor suture is then applied to close the incision and hold the contoured eyelid in place, ready for healing.
+The degree to which the skin is elevated will depend on the natural shape of your eye.
+An anchor suture is then applied to close the incision and hold the recontoured eyelid in place, ready for healing.

 Eyelid Surgery Techniques